ucsd-cse30-fall-2016/ucsd-cse30-fall-2016.github.io/_topics/rpi-emulate-ieng6.md

 ```

-Replace 30223 with whatever the `find_port` script gave you earlier
+Replace 30223 with the port number that the `find_port` script gave you earlier

 Note: Your image file will only be present locally on the machine that you logged in and not over the network because it is in the /scratch/ folder.
 So, if you logged in at a later time into that very same physical machine, the image should be available to you.